rhr/ivy/doc/source/introduction.rst

 We can test many attributes of a node in ``ivy``.

-We can test whether a node contains another node
+We can test whether a node contains another node.
+Recall that a node contains all of its descendants as well as itself.

 .. sourcecode:: ipython

     In [*]: r["A"] in r["C"]
-    Out[*]: True
+    Out[*]: True # Nodes contain descendants
     In [*]: r["C"] in r["A"]
     Out[*]: False
     In [*]: r["C"] in r["C"]